 Audio playing through the speakers while your headphones are plugged in?
 This is so annoying and you’re not alone!
 Many users are reporting it.
 But the good news is that you can fix it.
-Here are 3 fixes to try.
+Try the fixes below.

 You may not have to try them all; just work your way down the list until you find the one that works for you.

-If your issue persists after the reboot, go ahead and try the fix below.
+If the sound still comes out from speakers instead of headphones, go ahead and try the fix below.

-Fix 2: Set your headphone as default device
+Fix 2: Set your headphones as default audio device

 1) Right-click the Volume Control icon on the taskbar, and select Sounds.